Need-an-AwP/RelayX/README.md

 yarn build
 ```

+### start two instances for testing
+run vscode task `Run Default on 5173 & A on 5174`,
+this will start two dev instances in one terminal.

 ## Config files
 - `config.json`: Main configuration file for RelayX
 - `.env`: Tailscale authentication key and hostname (the empty env file will be created even if user don't use authkey to login)